 Nature restoration is critical to address the twin biodiversity and climate crisis and the EU Nature Restoration Law can be a real game-changer for these intertwined crises.

-After the publication of the proposal in June 2022, the discussion has moved to the European Parliament and the Council as part of the co-decision process.
+After the publication of the proposal in June 2022, the discussion moved to the European Parliament and the Council as part of the co-decision process.
+In June and July 2023, both institutions backed the Nature Restoration Law, despite an unprecedented attack and disinformation campaign by conservative and right-wing politicians, joined by agriculture and fisheries lobbies.